KiarashDadpour/python-built-in-data-structures/Tuples/README.md

 # Advanced Programming: Tuples

 This repository contains a Jupyter Notebook designed for an in-depth exploration of tuples in Python.
-The content is structured as part of an **Advanced Programming** course, led by **Dr. Sadegh Eskandari**, with contributions from **Lecturer Kiarash Dadpour**.
+The content is structured as part of an **Advanced Programming** class.

 ## Overview